auroretech/auroretech.github.io/_posts/2018-07-02-CommentSystem.md

 title:  "Comment System"
 date:   2018-07-02
 excerpt: "exhausted..."
-image: "/images/love.jpg"
+image: "/images/7-02.jpg"
 comments: true
 ---

-Commentsystem was built now.
+Comment system was built now.
+> but there are a lot of things to do..